numisveinsson/SeqSeg/README.md

 -`start`: This argument specifies where to start in the list of testing samples.
 The default value is 0.

 -`stop`: This argument specifies where to stop in the list of testing samples.
-The default value is -1, which usually means to process all samples until the end of the list.
+The default value is -1, which means to process all samples until the end of the list.

+-'max_n_steps': This argument specifies the maximum number of steps to run the algorithm.
+The default value is 1000.

+-'unit': This argument specifies the unit of the image data.
+The default value is 'cm'.

 Data directory: Assumes the following structure:
 - Directory